Regulations Governing the Subsidization of Medical Expenses and the National Health Insurance Premiums for Disaster Victims in Disaster Affected Areas

 Article 8

-These Regulations shall come into force from the date of promulgation.
+The Regulations shall enter into force from the date of promulgation.